nerocide/Pi_scripts/README.md

 ## HA proxy

-This script helps you to install and setup HA proxy for Octoprint, so that you can easily access all your services from a single URL
+This script helps you to install and setup HA proxy for Octoprint, so that you can easily access all your services from a single URL.

 By default it :

 * listens on **tcp/80** & **tcp/443**
 * the webcam URL is **/webcam/**
 * it redirects to **localhost:5000**
+* enable the service on boot

 Use as is:

 	$ ./HAproxyInstall.sh